jsincorporated/tp/docs/UserGuide.md

 ### Person Fields

 Still lost on the details you can add to a person?
-This section will walk you through all the person fields available.
+This section will walk you through all the person fields available for a person's contact in **uNivUSal**.

 #### a. occupation : `o/`

-Sets the occupation of a person in uNivUSal.
+Sets the occupation of a person in **uNivUSal**.

 Format: `o/OCCUPATION`
 * `OCCUPATION` includes `STUDENT`, `TA`, `PROFESSOR`.
 * `OCCUPATION` is not case sensitive.
+* `OCCUPATION` is a compulsory field of a person.

 Example : `o/student`

 #### b. name : `n/`

-Sets the name of a person in uNivUSal.
+Sets the name of a person in **uNivUSal**.

 Format: `n/NAME`
 * `NAME` can be more than one word long but cannot be empty.
+* `NAME` is a compulsory field of a person.

 Example : `n/Shelby Peanuts`

 #### c. phone : `p/`

-Sets the phone number of a person in uNivUSal.
+Sets the phone number of a person in **uNivUSal**.

 Format : `p/PHONE`
 * `PHONE` must only contain digits and not alphabets, and it should be at least 3 and at most 15 digits long.